-SEK reported a Common Equity Tier 1 (CET1) capital ratio of 18.9% as of the end of September 2019, lower than the 20.1% as of year-end 2018.
-SEK's total capital ratio equals its CET1 ratio of 18.9% as of the end of September 2019 because the agency does not have any Additional Tier 1 capital, compared with 20.1% reported for the year end 2018.
-SEK is regulated by the Swedish Financial Supervisory Authority (SFSA) and is required to comply with bank capital adequacy rules.
-The CET1 and total capital ratio requirement published by the SFSA as of the end of the third quarter of 2019 were 11.9% and 16.6%, respectively, leading to a solid capacity of 700 basis points (bps) for its CET1 ratio and 230 bps for its total capital ratio as of the end of September 2019.
+SEK reported Common Equity Tier 1 (CET1) capital and total capital ratios of 19.9% as of the end of March 2020, lower than the 20.6% as of end of year 2019 due to balance sheet growth.
+The CET1 and total capital ratio requirements as of the end of first quarter 2020 were 10.1% and 15.0%, respectively, leading to a solid capacity of 980 basis points (bps) for the bank's CET1 ratio and 490 bps for its total capital ratio as of the end of March 2020.
 SEK's capital target is to exceed the SFSA requirements for the total capital ratio by two to four percentage points and for the CET1 ratio by four percentage points.

-SEK's tangible common equity/risk-weighted assets declined slightly to 19.8% as of the end of September 2019 (21.0% as of the end of December 2018).
-SEK's dividend policy is a 30% ordinary payment of the yearly profit.
+SEK's tangible common equity to risk-weighted assets ratio declined slightly to 20.6% as of the end of March 2020 (21.6% as of the end of December 2019).
+SEK's dividend policy is a 30% ordinary payment of the annual profit, although the dividend for 2020 has been cancelled following the outbreak of the coronavirus, in accordance with supervisor's guidance.

-SEK reported a 5.3% Tier 1 leverage ratio as of the end of September 2019, equivalent to Moody's adjusted tangible common equity/tangible assets of 5.7% as of the same date.
-This places SEK in a stronger position than its Nordic public-sector peers such as Kommuninvest i Sverige Aktiebolag (Aaa stable), Municipality Finance Plc (Aa1 stable) and Kommunalbanken AS (Aaa stable), which currently report leverage ratios ranging between 1.6% and 4%.
+SEK reported a 5.4% Tier 1 leverage ratio as of the end of March 2020, equivalent to Moody's-adjusted tangible common equity/ tangible assets of 5.4% as of the same date.
+This places SEK in a stronger position than its Nordic public-sector peers such as Kommuninvest i Sverige Aktiebolag (Aaa stable)2, Municipality Finance Plc (Aa1 stable) and Kommunalbanken AS (Aaa stable), which currently report leverage ratios ranging between 1.6% and 4.0%.